bhavink/databricks/gcpdb4u/security/Configure-VPC-SC.md

 * `Databricks Workspace Creator` = A customer owned and managed GCP identity (User or Service Account Principal) used to create a Databricks workspace, this identity is also known as the `login user`.
 A login user has `Project Owner or Project Editor` and the `IAM Admin` permission on the Consumer Project (GCP project) where Databricks workspace/GKE is deployed.
 Please follow [this](https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/customer-managed-vpc.html***REMOVED***requirements-1) doc for more details on roles/permissions required.

 * `Consumer SA` = A GCP Service Account for the new workspace is created in the Databricks regional control plane project.
 We use the login user’s (workspace creator) OAuth token to grant the Consumer SA with sufficient permissions to setup and operate Databricks workspaces in the customer’s consumer (GCP) project.
-Consumer SA follow’s `db-WORKSPACEID@databricks-project.iam.gserviceaccount.com` naming convention.
+There are two Consumer SA's
+  * Consumer SA to manage Databricks provisioned GKE `db-WORKSPACEID@databricks-project.iam.gserviceaccount.com`.
 Workspace ID is generated as part of the workspace creation process.
   `example: db-1030565636556919@prod-gcp-us-central1.iam.gserviceaccount.com`
+  * Consumer SA to manage Databricks provisioned GCE instance's `delegate-sa@[databricks-supported-gcp-region].iam.gserviceaccount.com` .
+In an effort to speed up compute startup times, Databricks will begin deploying compute resources on Google Compute Engine (GCE) instead of GKE.
+  `example: delegate-sa@us-central1.iam.gserviceaccount.com`

 * `Databricks Owned GCP Projects` = There are several GCP projects involved, one each for `Databricks Regional Control Plane`, `Databricks Central Service` (required during workspace creation only), `Databricks audit log delivery` , `Databricks Unity Catalog` and `Databricks Artifacts` (runtime image) Repository.